 We hope that these relationship statistics that we have collected will answer your questions and show you how relationships look like in different stages of our lives.

-Top 10 Key Relationship Statistics
+Top Ten Key Relationship Statistics for 2022

 Teen Relationship Statistics

 Now that we looked into the most important dating statistics let’s start from the very beginning of our love lives.
 We may not recall them for what they were in reality, as we usually felt fatalistic about first loves.
 That’s why we’re here to bring a glimpse of realism with our teenage relationship stats.

 1. 35% of teenagers aged 13 to 17 have experience with relationships.